 - Work must be topically related to Appalachia, original, and produced in the last 3 years.

-- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Sunday, January 31, 2016.
-Notice of submission acceptance will be emailed to the student the first week of February.
-To submit the abstract, visit the abstract submission page of the GARC website.
+- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Friday, January 20, 2017.
+Notice of submission acceptance will be emailed to the student on January 25.
+To submit the abstract, fill out the abstract subsmission form.

-- Registration for presenters is online and must be completed by midnight, Monday, February 15, 2016.
-To register, visit the presenter registration page of the GARC website.
+- Registration for presenters is online and must be completed by midnight, Monday, February 6, 2017.
+To register, please fill out the registration form.

 - Registration is free for both presenters and other attendees.
 You are encouraged to attend even if you are not presenting.
-Those who want to attend, but not present, must also register online by midnight, Monday, February 15, 2016.
-To register, visit the non-presenter registration page on the GARC website.
+Those who want to attend, but not present, must also register online by midnight, Monday, February 6, 2017.
+To register, please fill out the registration form.
 Registration will help ensure seating in our facilities and refreshments for the Symposium.